Chapter 11 vs 13 Bankruptcy: Which Path to Financial Freedom Is Right for You?

 Key Takeaways

-- Chapter 11 bankruptcy is typically for businesses, allowing debt restructuring while continuing operations, while Chapter 13 is for individuals to reorganize personal debts.
+- Chapter 11 is typically for businesses or individuals with substantial assets, allowing debt restructuring while continuing operations.

-- Chapter 11 has no debt limits and offers more control over operations, but is more complex and expensive than Chapter 13.
+- Chapter 11 has no debt limits and offers more control over operations, but is more complex and costly than Chapter 13.

 - Consulting with a bankruptcy attorney is crucial to determine the best option based on individual financial situations and goals.